zetavg/dotfiles_old_2015/README.md

 git clone https://github.com/Neson/dotfiles.git
 dotfiles/install
 ```
-The installation script will create symlink for all the dotfiles included.
+The installation script will create symlinks to the cloned repository for all the dotfiles included (e.g.`~/.profile`→`_profile`), old ones will be automatically backup as `.bak` & replaced.
-For Sublime Text, folder `subl*` will be copy to `Packages/User`.
-Old config files will be automatically backup & replaced.

 ### OSX